top of page

 • 6 min read

 The coffee machine clicks off behind me.
-Outside, a gull cuts across the horizon and the air smells faintly of seaweed and another guest’s toast.
-My notebook remains open from last night... a half-finished sentence waiting for me to catch up to.
+Outside, a gull cuts across the horizon and the air, a mix of seaweed and another guest’s toast.
+My notebook is still open from last night... that unfinished sentence waiting for me to catch up to it.

 For the travel-hungry scribe, the coffee-clutching diarist or the emotionally-frazzled novelist just one metaphor away from a meltdown; these writing retreats might just save your draft (and too, your sanity).